Frequently Asked Questions

 How many copies do I submit?

-1 original plus 2 hard copies are to be submitted to the Research Ethics Office, Office of Research Services, Mackenzie Chown D250A, Brock University, St. Catharines, Ontario, L2S 3A1.
+Please submit one original and one hard copy to the Research Ethics Office, Office of Research Services, Mackenzie Chown D250A, Brock University, St. Catharines, Ontario, L2S 3A1.
 Please include all relevant documentation such as consent forms.
 If applicable, ensure your supervisor has reviewed and signed the application prior to submission.

 For Secondary Use of Data or Multi-Institutional research only 1 hard copy is required.